Michael Kretschmer

-Michael Kretschmer (born 7 May 1975) is a German politician of the Christian Democratic Union (CDU) who has been serving as Minister President of Saxony since 13 December 2017.
+Michael Kretschmer (born 7 May 1975) is a German politician of the Christian Democratic Union (CDU) who has been serving as Minister President of Saxony since December 2017.
 Since 2022, he has been one of four deputy chairs of the CDU, under the leadership of chairman Friedrich Merz.

 Political career

 Member of Parliament, 2002–2017

 From 2002 to 2017 Kretschmer was a member of the Bundestag as directly elected representative for Görlitz.
 He first served on the Committee on Education, Research and Technology Assessment.
 In the negotiations to form a coalition government under Chancellor Angela Merkel following the 2009 federal elections, he was a member of the working group on economic affairs and energy, led by Annette Schavan and Andreas Pinkwart.

 From 2009 to 2017 Kretschmer was one of the vice chairs of the CDU/CSU parliamentary group, under the leadership of chairman Volker Kauder.
 During his time in parliament, he was also of the German-Russian Parliamentary Friendship Group and the German-Polish Parliamentary Friendship Group.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Kretschmer led the CDU/CSU delegation in the working group on cultural and media affairs; his counterpart of the SPD was Klaus Wowereit.
-Over the following years, he co-chaired the CDU’s national conventions in Karlsruhe (2015), Essen (2016) and Berlin (2018).
+Over the following years, he co-chaired the CDU's national conventions in Karlsruhe (2015), Essen (2016) and Berlin (2018).

 Kretschmer lost reelection in 2017 to Tino Chrupalla of the AfD.

 Minister-President of Saxony, 2017–present

 On 18 October 2017, Stanislaw Tillich announced his resignation as Minister President of Saxony and suggested that Kretschmer should replace him.
 He is only the fourth and also the youngest person to hold that office.

 As one of Saxony's representatives at the Bundesrat, Kretschmer has been serving as member of the Committee on Foreign Affairs since 2017.
 In addition, he is a member of the German-Russian Friendship Group set up in cooperation with Russia's Federation Council.

 In the negotiations to form a fourth cabinet under Merkel following the 2017 federal elections, Kretschmer co-chaired the working group on transport and infrastructure, alongside Alexander Dobrindt and Sören Bartol.

-In December 2021 ZDF journalists discovered a plot by anti-vaccine and anti-lockdown extremists to assassinate Kretschmer, which led to an investigation by Saxon police and searchings for weapons through several houses in Dresden.
+In December 2021, ZDF journalists discovered a plot by anti-vaccine and anti-lockdown extremists to assassinate Kretschmer, which led to an investigation by Saxon police and searchings for weapons through several houses in Dresden.

+Since 2022, Kretschmer, alongside Karl-Josef Laumann, has been chairing a working group in charge of drafting policies on social security for the CDU's new party platform.

+He was re-elected following the 2024 Saxony state election.